Cloud service

 Calljmp provides a built-in database synchronization feature that allows you to synchronize your local database with the cloud database.
 This is useful for testing and development purposes.

-calljmp reset
+calljmp database reset

 The reset